Edb83/snake/README.md

 ## Context

 Cyber Snake is an homage to the Nokia version of the game, which many of us will remember fondly from the advent of mobile gaming.
-While Nokia's monochrome version wasn't released until 1998, the Snake game concept dates back to 1976 when [Blockade](<https://en.wikipedia.org/wiki/Blockade_(video_game)>) first appeared in arcades.
+While Nokia's monochrome version of Snake wasn't released until 1998, the game concept dates back to 1976 when [Blockade](<https://en.wikipedia.org/wiki/Blockade_(video_game)>) first appeared in arcades.
 Since then, there have been hundreds of versions released, and for good reason.
 It is considered a classic in terms of design and even appears in New York's Museum of Modern Art alongside the likes of Minecraft, Pong and Tetris.

 The game concept is simple: